tylerecouture/summernote-add-text-tags/README.md

 ### Limitations

-* This extension doesn't use summernote's built in parser, but it can handle some basic cross-node insertions.
+* This extension doesn't use Summernote's built in parser, but it can handle some basic cross-node insertions.
-* The elements won't toggle on and off, however they will clear with Summernote's `Remove Font Style` button
+* The elements won't toggle on and off, however they will clear with Summernote's `Remove Font Style` button (rubber icon).